 - And, finally, please don’t forget to protect you and your trip with travel insurance.
 I’m very happy with my Heymondo travel insurance.

-So, now you know what do in Lanzarote.
+So, now you know the best things to do in Lanzarote.
 If you have any questions drop me a dm on Instagram.
 I’d love to hear from you.
-If there are any other things to do on Lanzarote that should be on our list let us know in the comments below so we can visit next time.
+If there are any other things to do on Lanzarote let us know in the comments below so we can add to our list.

 Read about more Spanish islands…

 Planning a Lanzarote trip?
-Save it for later…
+Pin it for later…

 sheri